 The establishment of tools and other support to help educators and schools ensure that all students can learn the new standards.

 Adoption of the Common Core State Standards

 The actual implementation of this set of standards has been fraught with lawsuits, protests, and political debates.
 To say that a move to completely restructure the American Schooling system has been divisive is an understatement.

-Presently, forty-two states, the District of Columbia, four territories, and the Department Defense Education Activity (DoDEA) have adopted the Common Core State Standards.
-Initially, its implementation in various states started out as quick, but it eventually lost momentum.
+However, presently, forty-two states, the District of Columbia, four territories, and the Department Defense Education Activity (DoDEA) have adopted the Common Core State Standards.
+Initially, its implementation in various states started quickly, but it eventually lost momentum.
 Also, a minimum of 12 states introduced legislation that prohibited its implementation.

-Many teachers were not used to teaching using this standard, and students were not used to learning this way either.
-So the shift from a state standard to Common Core was a difficult one.
+Many teachers were not used to teaching using these standards, and the students were not used to learning this way either.
+Therefore, the shift from a state standard to Common Core was a difficult one.

 Timeline of CCSS